ptabasso2/vertx-multi-spring-boot-clustered-otel/README.md

-# Vert.x distributed tracing with Datadog
+# Vert.x distributed tracing with Datadog and the OpenTelemetry API

 This project demonstrates distributed tracing across microservices using **Vert.x**, **Spring Boot**, **Hazelcast clustering**, and **DataDog** with **OpenTelemetry API** for trace context propagation.